During his celebrated broadcasting career, Kris Eric Stevens

 Ishpeming Boy

-Famous Illustrator of Advertisements, Magazines, Books and Posters
+Famous Illustrator of Advertisements, Magazines,

 Above is artwork of Main Street Ishpeming